Anuradha-Agrawal-07/Nexus-Ai/README.md

 Nexus AI aims to become the operating system for AI applications.

-Rather than building authentication, model routing, evaluation pipelines, observability, API management, and deployment infrastructure for every project, developers should be able to build on a single platform that provides these capabilities out of the box.
+Rather than rebuilding authentication, model routing, evaluation pipelines, observability, API management, and deployment infrastructure for every AI project, developers should be able to build on a single platform that provides these capabilities out of the box.

 The long-term goal is to provide a production-ready runtime for AI applications and autonomous agents that abstracts multiple model providers behind a unified interface while offering reliable execution, monitoring, evaluation, and scaling.